victorberdugo1/cub3d/README.md

 ## Mandatory part

 ### Executable name
-Check that the project compiles (with or without -fsanitize) when you execute the `make`.
-Format and check the executable name is `cub3D` (if not, see the invalid compilation flag at the end of the scale).
+Check that the project compiles (without re-link) when you execute the `make` command that the executable name is `cub3D` if not, use the invalid compilation flag at the end of the scale.

 [**YES**](#)  |  [**NO**](#)